hanlab-SNU/GenomicGPS/README.md

 ### Installing required dependencies
 Some software packages must be installed.

 First, please make sure that [PLINK](http://zzz.bwh.harvard.edu/plink/download.shtml) is installed.
-The installed plink path should be added to system path. <br>
+The installed plink path should be added to the system path. <br>
 You can verify by

 ```